Nagelfar/RestaurantKata/README.md

 ### Guest experience - creating a pleasant visit

+Provides a menu with daily offers tailored to customers, which is compliant to the legal rules of the country.
 A manager is in charge of the restaurant and designs the menu, which describes all the items served by the restaurant.
 Especially the manager is in charge of: